Work Study & Student Employment

 - Students may earn wages up to the amount listed on their financial aid award letter.
 Work-Study wages do not appear on the student’s college eBill; rather, the student earns a paycheck.

-- All time sheets must be submitted on time to the Office of Financial Assistance, any delay will postpone payment of the current pay period.
+- All time sheets must be submitted on time to the Financial Aid Office, any delay will postpone payment of the current pay period.

-- The Office of Financial Assistance administers the Work-Study program.
+- The Financial Aid Office administers the Work-Study program.
 Award amounts vary, based on available funding.

 A Great Work-Study Option